octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/security.md

    only calls `pickle.dumps(...)`; never `loads`.
 Bytes are hashed for cache keys, never re-instantiated.
 No risk.
 2. **State / cache deserialisation** — `python/cocoindex/_internal/serde.py:7,128–195`.
    This is the load-bearing one.
-Cocoindex implements `_RestrictedUnpickler(pickle.Unpickler)` whose `find_class()` consults an explicit allowlist `_UNPICKLE_SAFE_GLOBALS`.
+CocoIndex implements `_RestrictedUnpickler(pickle.Unpickler)` whose `find_class()` consults an explicit allowlist `_UNPICKLE_SAFE_GLOBALS`.
 The allowlist is bootstrapped from a hard-coded set of built-ins (`bool, int, float, complex, str, bytes,